johnhyde/island/02 one fine day.md

 Officer Waters was still too confused by Thomas' parlor trick to comment.
 He began to look down at his badge, to double-check that it only had his last name on it like he thought.

 "Baba, I found the vic's purse in the other room," said Blarte.
 "There was an identity card in there.
 Face matches.
 This woman seems to have lived here; the address matches up.
-Her name was Mai Friend."
+Her name was ==Mai Friend==[$lmaoooooooo]."

 "What the—?" said Waters.
 "How the—?..."